plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

 All our results were from a 2.26 GHz Intel Mac Pro with 16 GB of RAM running Mac OS X 10.6.8.
 Our original data can be found in `adapton.ocaml/oopals15_data_log/`.
 We measure the time taken to perform calculations both processor intensive and memory intensive.
 Results may vary greatly depending on the system used.
 The trends should not vary as much, so we encourage reviewers to consider speedups rather than time taken.

 Adapton has a great deal of overhead, both in memory and initial computation time.
 For this artifact, we have prepared our tests to generate a result set in a short period of time.
 This may not be enough to show off the benefits of Adapton in all cases.
 We encourage you to test manually with more demanding parameters as we have demonstrated above.

-We hope this guide provides a good starting point to further explore our work!